Business Analytics effective for 3 out of 4 organizations

 Big Data Analytics

-With big data only increasing, the use of business analytics has increased, with a greater need to understand this data and the realization that Business Intelligence has many advantages.
-In the past three years, the percentage of respondents benefiting from business analytics has risen from 90% to 97%, clearly emphasizing the business world’s increasing thirst for making sense of its data.
+With big data only increasing in volume and availability, the use of business analytics has increased, with a greater need to understand this data and the realization that Business Intelligence has many advantages.
+Over the past three years, the percentage of respondents benefiting from business analytics has risen from 90% to 97%, clearly emphasizing the business world’s increasing thirst for making sense of its data.

 Executives embrace analytics

 The most important characteristics of business analytics for businesses are a top-down embrace of analytics by senior leaders and managers.
 This allows them to make better decisions by accessing data themselves which might only have previously been accessible to the IT crew.
 In this way, Business Analytics that informs business decisions can be used to optimize business processes.
-Also, data-driven companies use their data as a strategic asset by enhancing competitiveness.
+Also, data-driven companies use their data as a strategic asset by improving their competitive edge.

 Create an environment which is receptive to innovation